Defined Approaches to Identify Potential Skin Sensitizers

 In June 2021, OECD issued Guideline 497, Defined Approaches on Skin Sensitisation.
 Drafted and sponsored by NICEATM and international partners, Guideline 497 is the first internationally harmonized guideline to describe a non-animal approach that can be used to replace an animal test to identify skin sensitizers.
 Guideline 497 was updated in 2023, and a proposal to broaden the number and type of test methods it includes has been accepted by OECD for evaluation in 2024.
 A poster presented at the 2023 annual meeting of the Society of Toxicology (SOT) (Reinke et al. Alternatives to Mammalian Models II session) summarizes validation of the EpiSensA assay, which may improve upon existing assays that measure keratinocyte activation, Key Event 2 in the skin sensitization adverse outcome pathway, potentially in turn improving defined approaches for this endpoint.

 NICEATM has developed the DASS App, a user-friendly web app that uses the defined approaches from OECD Guideline 497 to predict skin sensitization hazard and potency.
-The most recent updates to the DASS App were presented in a poster (To et al.) at the 12th Annual Meeting of the American Society for Cellular and Computational Toxicology.
+The most recent updates to the DASS App were presented in a poster (To et al.) at the 2024 annual meeting of the American Society for Cellular and Computational Toxicology.

 The defined approaches described in Guideline 497 were evaluated using primarily chemicals relevant to the cosmetics industry.
 NICEATM evaluated performance of the Guideline 497 defined approaches using 185 substances nominated by NTP, EPA, and CPSC.
-Results of the study were presented in an oral presentation (Strickland et al., Session S459, "What's New in Skin Sensitization?") at the 12th World Congress on Alternatives and Animal Use in the Life Sciences.
+Results of the study were presented in an oral presentation (Strickland et al., Session S459, "What's New in Skin Sensitization?") at the 12th World Congress on Alternatives and Animal Use in the Life Sciences, and will be described in a technical report to be published in 2025.

 Guidance finalized by FDA in June 2023 stated that they will consider skin sensitization data generated using a battery of in silico, in chemico, and in vitro studies that have been shown to adequately predict human skin sensitization with an accuracy similar to existing in vivo methods.